 We offer diagnostic tests that can specifically discover if a fetus has a certain problem such as Down syndrome.
 We can test for many things besides Down syndrome, but these specific tests are reserved for those couples that have a known risk for the specific condition.

-We now offer a new non-invasive prenatal screening test for Down syndrome and other conditions.
-The test uses cell-free DNA technologies analyzing information contained in maternal blood and can be performed as early as 11 weeks gestation.
+We now offer a new non-invasive prenatal screening test for Down syndrome.
+The test, called MaterniT21, analyzes fetal DNA in maternal blood and can be performed as early as 11 weeks gestation.

-We also now offer non-invasive screening to determine fetal RhD status.
+We also now offer non-invasive screening to determine fetal RhD status and to establish paternity.

 The list of conditions detectable through non-invasive screening will likely increase over time.
 Please check back and speak with your doctor about any advances in this technology.

-If you are interested in learning more about new non-invasive or other testing options, please ask your OB provider to refer you to one of our genetic counselors.
+If you are interested in learning more about MaterniT21 or other testing options, please ask your provider to refer you to one of our genetic counselors.
 Please call us at 503-413-1122 if your provider needs help making this referral.